Sebastianxq/C/Arch Lab 2/README.md

 ## Description
-Basic I/O use in conjunction with timer and button interrupts to understand accessing hardware through software.
-Compiles and loads into the MSP430 microprocessor.
+This lab allows the user to play some interesting sound and change LEDs depending on the button they press

+## How to Run
+Simply input "Make Lab" into the console and allow the computer to load the MSP with the required information